flow-ai/flowai-js-templates/JSON.md

 ### Advanced reply

-The following example shows sending back an exmple weather report.
+The following example shows sending back an example weather report.

 Along with a rich card response we send a fallback text that is read on speech only devices